solliancenet/azure-machine-learning-service-labs/lab-5/azure-notebooks/README.md

 In this lab you train deep learning models built with Keras and a Tensorflow backend that utilize GPUs with the Azure Machine Learning service.

 ## Exercise 0 - Get the lab files
-If you have not cloned this repository to your Azure notebooks under the project `Aml-service-labs`, do so now.
-All of the artifacts for this lab are located under `starter-artifacts/python-notebooks`.
+Confirm that you have completed lab: [lab-0](../../lab-0/azure-notebooks-setup) for Azure Notebooks before you begin.

 ## Exercise 1 - Get oriented to the lab files
-1. Within Azure Notebook, under `My Projects` open the project `Aml-service-labs`.
-2. In the project expand the folder `05-deep-learning`.
+1. Within Azure Notebook, expand the folder `05-deep-learning`.
-3. To run a lab, you can start your project to run on the DLVM you created as part of setup in `lab-0`.
-4. Open `05_deep_learning.ipynb`.
+2. To run a lab, open `05_deep_learning.ipynb`.
 This is the Python notebook you will step thru executing in this lab.
-5. Confirm that `Python 3.6 – AzureML` is set as your kernel for your notebook.

 ## Exercise 2 - Train an autoencoder using GPU
 1. Start with Step 1.
 Here you will use Keras to define an autoencoder.
 Don't get hung up on the details of constructing the auto-encoder.
 The point of this lab is to show you how to train neural networks using GPU's.
 Execute Step 1.
 In the output, verify that `K.tensorflow_backend._get_available_gpus()` returned an entry describing a GPU available in your environment.